atlantishealthcare/aws-serverless-retry/README.md

     ```
 - sendToTopicByStatusCode(statusCode, payload)

-    Publishes payload to appropriate topic based on statusCodes provided in configuration.
-If StatusCode is not listed in configuration it is
+    Publishes payload to appropriate topic (success/failure/retry) based on statusCodes provided in configuration.
+If passed in StatusCode is not listed in configuration it is
     published to success topic by default.
-If topic does't exists it creates topic and then sends payload to that topic
+If topic does't exists it creates topic and then sends payload to that topic.

+    Response: Promise aws-sdk standard publishTopic response with additional topicName property
     ```javascript
     let ASR = require("aws-serverless-retry");
     let SNSService = ASR.SNS;
     let snsService = new SNSService(config);
+    //Params
+    //statusCode: integer value
+    //payload: JSON object only
     snsService.sendToTopicByStatusCode(statusCode, payload)
                .then(response => {
                     //Success